aaronsmith1203/cloudplatform/documentation/risk-assessment.md

 # Risk Assessment
 - *back: [QA Project Documentation](qa-project.md)*

-###### Risks
--
-- Possibility of missing deadline
-- Computer failure
-  - Java
-- Illness or burnout , eye-strain
-- unforeseen personal circumstances
-- Procrastination
-  - Regular breaks
-- Application not building in the lead up to the deadline
-  - attempt to build the application a day prior to the deadline, to leave time to resolve build issues.
-  - Periodically push working builds of the application to Github so that older version can be fallen-back to in the worst case scenario
-- Not completing all of the tasks assigned during a sprint.
-- Being overly ambitious with what I can achieve in the time limit.
-  - Using agile methodology.
-  - Breaking work down into features that can be implemented individually using the feature-branch model of source-control, with the goal of the application functioning when the feature is pulled into the development branch.
-Regardless of how ambitious I am, I shouldn't get caught short without a working project.
-  -

-### *Not having a serviceable application and project documentation to submit by the deadline*
+### *Not having a working build of the application to submit by the deadline*

 ##### Evaluation
-Receiving an immediate failure in the my course assessment.
+Risk not having a working application to submit.

 ##### Likelihood
-This is very likely as I have a tendency to over-extend myself, and I will be working with technologies that I'm still inexperienced with.
+This has a **moderate** likelihood.

 ##### Impact Level
-The impact is **high** as I will automatically fail my assessment.
+The impact is **high** as I will perform poorly in my assessment.

 While any work done will still contribute towards my personal experience, and will by no means be wasted, it is also preferable that I work towards the deadline as will be expected in real-world projects.